david-meltzer/CS_224n/README.md

 - Assignment 1 covered various aspects of word vectors, including the GloVe algorithm.
 - Assignment 2 covered the implementation of the word2vec algorithm.
 - Assignment 3 used neural networks to perform dependency parsing.
 - Assignment 4 covered neural machine translation (NMT) using a recurrent neural net (RNN).
-The link to assignment 4 can be found <a href="https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1224/assignments/a4.pdf">here</a>.
 - In assignment 5 we implemented some aspects of a decoder transformer network and then pretrain and finetune this network to answer questions about where some famous people were born.
-The link to assignment 5 can be found <a href="https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1224/assignments/a5.pdf">here</a>.

-For more background material on natural language processing see the course website https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1224/.
+For more background material on natural language processing and links to the homework assignments see the course website https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1224/.